What is Chesapeake Bay Governor’s School

 RCC Glenns Campus: Gloucester, King & Queen, Mathews, Middlesex, and New Kent Counties

 RCC Warsaw Campus: Essex, Lancaster, Northumberland, Richmond, and Westmoreland Counties; Town of Colonial Beach

 The Chesapeake Bay Governor’s School offers its students the opportunity to participate in the dual enrollment program in conjunction with RCC.
 The advanced coursework taught at CBGS prepares students for rigorous academic coursework in their chosen field of study in college, all while allowing them to pursue college credits while still in high school.
 Many colleges allow students to apply these credits toward their degree program.

 The Chesapeake Bay Governor’s School does not discriminate on the basis of race, color, national origin, religion, political affiliation, disabilities, or sex.

-The Title IX compliance officer for Chesapeake Bay Governor’s School is Dr. Rachel Ball.
+The Title IX compliance officer for Chesapeake Bay Governor’s School is Dr. Jason Strong.